stormpath/stormpath-documentation/source/007_multitenancy.rst

 	* - ``status``
 	  - Enum
 	  - ``ENABLED``, ``DISABLED``
 	  - Indicates whether the Organization is enabled or not.
-Enabled Organizations can be used as Account Stores for applications.
-Disabled Organizations cannot be used as Account Stores.
+Enabled Organizations can be used as Account Stores for applications, disabled Organizations cannot.

 	* - ``description``
 	  - String